amanangira/blog/content/posts/go-concurrency/common-patterns/fundamentals.md

 title: "Go Concurrency 2.1 - Patterns and Idioms | Fundamentals"
 date: 2023-08-08T18:48:33+05:30
-summary: "In this post we talk about some of the common patterns used in Go community that are going to prove handy when working with Go routines.
+summary: "In this post we talk about some of the common patterns used in Go community that are going to prove handy when working with goroutines.
 The topics covered are Confinement, Infinite for loop with exit case, Loop with default case and Loop with Range and the default case pattern."
 ---
 #### Confinement